Boro23-wq/cs-673-frontend/README.md

 Please make sure you are inside the directory.

-4. Finally, run the command below based on your package manager:
+4. Finally, run the command below based on your package manager to install all the required dependencies:

 ```bash
 # yarn